 Mount Hermon was the first of the six Primitive Methodist Chapels in Cardiff to close – in 1917, at the height of the War with congregations down to single figures rattling around the large edifice.
 It had lasted a mere 25 years since being founded by the members of the nearby Mount Tabor Chapel.
-The in-house architect who designed it had delivered a rather unusual Pennant sandstone hexagon on the awkward site hard by the mainline railway – an idiosyncratic, mock-gothic mish-mash with gables, apses, lancet windows and a seductive spirelet – so it’s a pity their identity remains unknown.
+Designed by the Tredegar Estate’s in-house architects Habershon & Fawckner, the rather unusual Pennant sandstone hexagon inserted onto an awkward site hard by the mainline railway was an idiosyncratic, mock-gothic mish-mash with gables, apses, lancet windows and a seductive spirelet.
 When brand new it must have looked magnificent, a 375-capacity concoction steepling over the 1850 railway and road bridge, the 20-year-old streets of southern Roath (now Adamsdown) and the just-completed pristine terraces of northern Splott.
 In 1899 Splott Bridge was widened and extended, meaning half the Chapel became effectively sunk below ground level, while Roath Station was opened on the opposite side of the Tin Street/Pearl Street/Splott Road junction, with its platforms stretching under the Bridge almost to the Chapel walls.